marek7400/YouTube_Progress_Bar/README.md

 Installation:
 Unzip to a folder, click “Load Unzipped” and point to the folder.

+Conflicts with other extensions:
-If you use "Tweaks for YouTube" set in settings 'Player Controls' to 'Progress bar'
+If you use "Tweaks for YouTube" extension - set in settings 'Player Controls' to 'Progress bar'

-If you not see bar play and try on/off extension.
+If you not see bar-click play and try on/off extension.
 (Opera)

 ![installation](image/installation.png)